near/docs/docs/validator/maintenance.md

 ## Official Communication Channels

-Every validator must follow the conversation on NEAR Protocol community channels.
-These channels are divided into four classes:
+It is expected from every validator to follow the conversation on community channels, for better coordination and planning.
+NEAR Protocol already provides the channels below, divided into four classes:

-1. **Fire Alerts in the channel `#community-validator-announcement` on [Slack](https://near.chat)**
+1. **Runtime Alerts:** call-to-actions for technical teams, e.g. that you will have to update your node.
+Every alert begins with [RUNTIME_ALERT] in the read-only channel on [Telegram](#).
-2. Technical Troubleshooting on `#community-validator-troubleshooting` on [Slack](https://near.chat), [Telegram](https://t.me/near_validators), and [Discord](https://discord.gg/ZMPr3VB)
+2. Technical Troubleshooting on [Telegram](https://t.me/near_validators), and [Discord](https://discord.gg/ZMPr3VB)
 3. Community Discussion on [Telegram](https://t.me/near_validators) and [Discord](https://discord.gg/ZMPr3VB)
-4. Technical Support and Bug Tracking in the Nearcore repo on [GitHub](https://github.com/nearprotocol/nearcore/issues)
+4. Technical Support and Bug Tracking in the Github repos of [Stake Wars](https://github.com/nearprotocol/stakewars/issues) and [Nearcore](https://github.com/nearprotocol/nearcore/issues)

-The team will be mostly available on Slack and Github, with limited participation on Telegram and Discord.
+NEAR core team will be mostly active on Github, with limited participation on Telegram and Discord.

 ## Planned Updates